 Notices shall identify the date, time, and place of the meeting and applicant contact information.
-For development applications subject to a special use permit, the notice shall contain a reference to Section 2.3.8.C.
-Evidentiary Hearing Procedures.

 (3) Conduct of Meeting

 At the meeting, the applicant shall explain the development proposal and application, inform attendees about the application review process, respond to questions and concerns neighbors raise about the application, and propose ways to resolve conflicts and concerns.